pakagronglb/red-teaming-security-assessment-checklist/README.md

 # Red Teaming Security Assessment Checklist

-** This document outlines a structured methodology that ensures all elements of red team operations are addressed, including scoping, reconnaissance, execution, analysis, and long-term improvement.[1]
+This document outlines a structured methodology that ensures all elements of red team operations are addressed, including scoping, reconnaissance, execution, analysis, and long-term improvement.

 ***